 Bottom of The Market Cycle

-It is important, however, to separate value from purchase price when making any investment: while properties may be selling at multi-year lows (perhaps below replacement cost), this does not always indicate the investment will be successful.
+It is important, however, to separate value from purchase price when making any investment.
+While properties may be selling at multi-year lows or perhaps below replacement cost, this does not always indicate the investment will be successful.
 An economic downturn can create weak demand for commercial property, which can make it harder to generate sufficient income due to lowered rental demand.

-While MLG Capital takes a proactive approach in driving NOI growth by improving occupancy and rental rates, there’s only so many available options before the many dynamics of the market play their role.
+While MLG Capital takes a proactive approach in driving NOI growth by improving occupancy and rental rates, there are only so many available options before the many dynamics of the market play their role.

 This is not to say purchasing at the bottom is always a bad strategy.
 The fact is, every real estate transaction and cycle is drastically different.
 Purchasing during a weak market can require more patience.
 To produce the asset’s anticipated returns, you’ll need the ability to wait things out until the market recovers and the property’s intrinsic value can be fully realized.